Grokipedia: Background

 Wikipedia is an online encyclopedia written and maintained by a community of volunteers.
+Its possible bias has been studied and debated.
+In 2018, Haaretz noted "Wikipedia has succeeded in being accused of being both too liberal and too conservative, and has critics from across the spectrum".

-Its possible bias has been studied and debated since its inception.
-A variety of online encyclopedia projects have launched with the stated goal of correcting Wikipedia's perceived biases, such as Conservapedia, launched in 2006 to counter perceived left-wing bias. xAI is an American AI company founded by Elon Musk in 2023.
+xAI is an American AI company founded by Elon Musk in 2023.
 Its flagship product is the family of large language models called Grok.